thanospmc/til/deep_learning/installing_gpu_deep_learning.md

     libcudnn8-dev=8.0.4.30-1+cuda11.0
 ```

 Once this is done, you can follow the guide for Windows on [testing and verification](#Final-checks-and-verification).
+You can disregard the information on the environment variables, these should have been set up correctly during the installation.

+Congratulations!
+You can now use the GPU for deep learning tasks!